 I can’t even tell you how much I love shrimp, and the rest of the ingredients in this dish are all very close seconds!
 I’d eat this for breakfast, just saying.
 This is so easy as well, and if you are game to make homemade pasta – it’s 10 times better!

-Check out our homemade pasta recipe if you want to level up your dinner game, otherwise, some store-bought pasta or crusty bread is all you need to make this dish a winner!
+Check out our homemade pasta recipe if you want to level up your dinner game, otherwise, some store-bought pasta or crusty bread is all you need to make the best homemade shrimp scampi a winner!
 This is really an easy weeknight dinner that can be made most nights, especially if you opt for store-bought pasta.

 Key Ingredients – Shrimp, White Wine, Garlic, Butter, and Parmesan